 The Council owns and manages large areas of woodland.
 Some of these are listed in the Collins Guide to the most beautiful woodlands in Yorkshire and the North East including:

 Middleton Woods (Ilkley), Judy Woods (Bradford), St Ives Estate (Bingley)

 Buck Wood, Judy Woods, St Ives Estate and Northcliffe Woods have active 'Friends of' groups, who work with the service to care for and protect the woodlands.
-For more information please call 01274 433828.

 The Parks and landscape Service provide a full range of arboriculture services to both the public and the private sector.
 For further information please call 01274 434826.

 Bierley Woods, Hebers Gill Wood, Black Carr Wood, Holden Park Woodland, Chellow Dene Woods, Horton Park Country Park, Crabtree Gill Woodland, Jer Wood, Crossley Wood, Low Wood (Keighley), The Dell Woodland, Midgley Wood, Elam Wood, Milner Wood, Esholt Woodland, Nailor Rough, Fairbank Wood, Northcliffe Woods, Gravel Pits Woodland, Panorama Wood, Griff Wood, Park Wood, Heaton Woods, Shipley Glen Woodland, Hirst Woods.

 Try putting your postcode in the Woodland Trusts 'find your nearest Woodland' gadget to see what you can discover!